intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/6_1_GPU_Llama2-7B.md

 ## 6.1.5 Run Model

-You can then do model inference with BigDL-LLM optimizations on Intel GPUs almostly the same way as using official `transformers` API. **The only difference is to set `to('xpu')` for token ids**.
+You can then do model inference with IPEX-LLM optimizations on Intel GPUs almostly the same way as using official `transformers` API. **The only difference is to set `to('xpu')` for token ids**.
 A Q&A dialog template is created for the model to complete.

 ```python
 import torch